Skip to main content

 Using the Open Build Service

-The Open Build Service can be used to build container images, as explained in the documentation.
-It supports building container images using Docker, Podman or kiwi.
+The Open Build Service (OBS) lets you build container images, as explained in the documentation.
+It supports Docker, Podman and KIWI as back-ends.

 <repository name="containerfile">